G-Conard/g-conard.github.io/index.md

 Starting as an independent study in the spring of my junior year (2020), this project has slowly morphed into my senior thesis titled "Stepping Up: Investigating Dynamic Stability in a Low-Cost Quadruped Robot."
 Using a roughly $150, 6-inch tall robot designed by Professor Brown and myself, we are investigating methods of maintaining balance and navigating over stairs and uneven terrian on low-cost platforms.
 Currently, I am in the final stages of developing the fourth iteration of the robot and investigating ZMP control.

 Independent study final paper, thesis proposal/presentation, repo

+This work has received some press coverage as well, once by IEEE in a fun article describing [how roboticists have been working from home](https://spectrum.ieee.org/automaton/robotics/home-robots/how-roboticists-and-robots-have-been-working-from-home) and again by [Lafayette News](https://news.lafayette.edu/2020/09/21/homegrown-robots/).

 ## 2021 NSF Graduate Research Fellowship Program